Distinguishing types of correlated errors in superconducting qubits

 We repeatedly measured the qubit using the sequence shown in Fig.~\ref{fig:devices}(C), which is primarily sensitive to relaxation errors \cite{harringtonSynchronousDetectionCosmic2024, pinckney2026characterizationradiationinducederrorssuperconducting}.
 A $\pi$-pulse was applied to change the state of the qubit, and the qubit state was read out after a 1 \unit{\micro s} delay.
 A qubit relaxation occurred when a qubit was prepared into the excited state and measured in the ground state.
-If the qubit was in the excited state prior to the $\pi$-pulse, the measurement was discarded.
-We define $N_{r, i}$ to be the number of relaxations (0 or 1) in each qubit $i$ at each measurement.
+If the qubit was in the excited state prior to the $\pi$-pulse, as determined by the previous measurement, then the measurement was discarded.
+The presence of any non-quantum non-demolition (non-QND) measurement effects would decrease sensitivity to qubit relaxation and equally affect each source of correlated errors.
+We define $N_{\text{r}, i}$ to be the number of relaxations (0 or 1) in each qubit $i$ at each measurement.
 As QPs tunnel across the JJ, they induce additional qubit relaxations beyond the baseline rate, which can be measured with this sequence.
-Each data file comprised one million measurements of $N_{r, i}$, for a total measurement time of 6.95 seconds per file.
+Each data file comprised one million measurements of $N_{\text{r}, i}$, for a total measurement time of 6.95 seconds per file.
 Each of the datasets shown in Fig.~\ref{fig:filter_vs_decay} comprised between 999 and 2500 files, corresponding to between 1.9 and 4.9 hours of total data acquisition duration.
 The duration of each measurement is shown in Table \ref{tab:dataset_times}.